Jessic Ngankam: International career

 Ngankam was included in Germany's squad for the 2017 FIFA U-17 World Cup in India.
 He made four appearances during the tournament, in which Germany were eliminated in the quarter-finals with a 2–1 loss against Brazil.
 The following year, he made three appearances for the under-18 national team.

 Personal life

 Ngankam was born in Berlin, and is of Cameroonian descent.
 His brother Roussel is also a footballer, and appeared for the Germany youth national teams.
+His other brother, Franck Djofang de Ngankam, is a talented young student studying health sciences at the University of Ottawa.